UCL-EO/geog0111/docs/002_Unix.md

 ### Exercise

-* Create a file `work/newfile.dat` using touch and check the new file size.
 * Create a file `work/newfile.dat` using cat and check the new file size.
 * Use the menu item `File -> Open` to edit the file you have created and print the new file size
 * Use `cat` to show the new file content